WasmEdge/docs/docs/build-and-run/docker_wasm.md

 ![](docker.jpeg)

 In this section, we learned how to run the Wasm app image and build the Wasm app image with the help of Docker Desktop.
-If you don't want to use Docker CLI, please check out this arcticle to [build the Docker Engine with support of WasmEdge from Scratch](https://github.com/chris-crone/wasm-day-na-22).
+If you don't want to use Docker CLI, please check out this article to [build the Docker Engine with support of WasmEdge from Scratch](https://github.com/chris-crone/wasm-day-na-22).

-Want to leran more about Docker and Wasm, go to [containerd](/docs/deploy/oci-runtime/containerd.md) chapter for more details.
+Want to learn more about Docker and Wasm, go to [containerd](/docs/deploy/oci-runtime/containerd.md) chapter for more details.